Music Theory

 STUDENT PROFILE

-Hanisha Kulothparan (she/her) is a Tamil-Canadian who grew up in Toronto, Ontario.
-A first-generation university student, she is currently a second year Ph.D. student in music theory at the Eastman School of Music.
-She earned her B.Mus. in music history and theory from Wilfrid Laurier University and her M.Mus. in music theory from Michigan State University.
-Her current research interests include developing analytical methods for South Indian and Sri Lankan film music, as well as rhythm and meter in rap music and its intersections with critical theories.
+Hanisha Kulothparan is a Tamil-Canadian from Toronto, Ontario.
+A first-generation university student, she is currently a fourth-year Ph.D. candidate in music theory at the Eastman School of Music.
+She holds a B.Mus. in music history and theory from Wilfrid Laurier University and an M.Mus. in music theory from Michigan State University.
+Hanisha’s dissertation examines the intersections of Carnatic and Western popular music, analyzing their influence on post-millennial Tamil film songs.
+Her broader research interests include rhythmic and metric analysis in rap, as well as exploring the intersections of music analysis and critical theory.